gnuttNet/issue/README.md

-gnuttTrac
+gnuttTrack
 =========

 Issuetracker using PHP and SQLite.
-For minimal administration upon setup
+For minimal administration upon setup.

+Requirements
+PHP5
+PHP5+SQLite3